rjain2470/lean-kg/README.md

 A Python library designed to generate and visualize the dependency graph of the collection of theorems formalized in Lean.

 ## About The Project 📈
 We compile the collection of theorems in mathlib4, a massive collection of formal statements in Lean, together with their proofs.
-We then parse the proofs of each theorem for instances of other theorems to uncover dependencies, and store this data in a massive multiple directed graph G. We can then (i) extract subgraphs of G representing sublibraries in mathlib4 (e.g. GroupTheory, MeasureTheory, Topology, etc.), (ii) plot G as an interactive colored graph in 2D space using the Plotly library, and (iii) embed G in N-dimensional space using PyKEEN to analyze the hierarchical and relational structure of library.
+We then parse the proofs of each theorem for instances of other theorems to uncover dependencies, and store this data in a massive multi-directed graph G. We can then (i) extract subgraphs of G representing sublibraries in mathlib4 (e.g. GroupTheory, MeasureTheory, Topology, etc.), (ii) plot G as an interactive colored graph in 2D space using the Plotly library, and (iii) embed G in N-dimensional space using PyKEEN to analyze the hierarchical and relational structure of the library.

 ## Getting Started 🚀

-### Requirements ✨
+### Installation ✨

 - pykeen[all]
 - numpy